keploy/docs/versioned_docs/version-2.0.0/dependencies/mongo.md

 ## Introduction

 The [MongoDB Wire Protocol](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/) is a simple socket-based, request-response style protocol.
 Clients communicate with the database server through a regular TCP/IP socket.
-Clients should connect to the database with a regular TCP/IP socket. <br> <br>
+Clients should connect to the database with a regular TCP/IP socket.

-<b>Port : </b>The default port number for `mongod` and `mongos` instances is 27017.
-The port number for `mongod` and `mongos` is configurable and may vary. <br>
+**Port :** The default port number for `mongod` and `mongos` instances is 27017.
+The port number for `mongod` and `mongos` is configurable and may vary.

-<b>Byte Ordering : </b>All integers in the MongoDB wire protocol use little-endian byte order: that is, least-significant byte first. <br>
+**Byte Ordering :** All integers in the MongoDB wire protocol use little-endian byte order: that is, least-significant byte first.

-<b>Message Types : </b>MongoDB uses the `OP_MSG` opcode for both client requests and database replies.
-There are several message formats used in older versions of MongoDB which have been deprecated in favor of `OP_MSG`. <br> <br>
+**Message Types :** MongoDB uses the `OP_MSG` opcode for both client requests and database replies.
+There are several message formats used in older versions of MongoDB which have been deprecated in favor of `OP_MSG`.

 For more information, check [here](https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/#standard-message-header)